Skip to main content

 Australians in conflict-affected areas should:

-- prioritise your safety, monitor events and follow local advice including shelter in place instructions
+• prioritise your safety and follow local advice, including shelter-in-place instructions

-- stay in contact with your travel agent or airline about flight availability
+• stay in contact with your travel agent or airline about flights

-Australians needing emergency consular assistance should contact the 24-hour Consular Emergency Centre:
+If you need emergency consular assistance, contact the 24-hour Consular Emergency Centre:

 Register with DFAT